milkysch/dotfiles/README.md

 This is a repository where I store my personal configuration files.

 wpgtk will keep on changing dunst config which is an undesirable behavior,
-dirty way to take care of this, is using this command:
+dirty way to take care of this, is by using this command:
 `sudo chattr +i dotfiles/.config/dunst/dunstrc`

 # Steps for ja_JP.sjis